 We all know the usual water saving advice of turning off the tap while brushing our teeth and having shorter showers.
 We have gone out of our way to come up with some new and somewhat different tips:

-- Don’t tip your leftover water down the sink.
+1.)
+Don’t tip your leftover water down the sink.
 Whether you are cooking pasta or vegetables, have a glass of water leftover or some old drinking water.
 Save it and use it to water your gardens in the evening.
-Vegetables release valuable nutrients while getting cooked, it will be good for your plants
+Vegetables release valuable nutrients while getting cooked, it will be good for your plants.

-- Don’t let the water running while you shave.
-Fill up the sink with a bit of water and rinse out your razor while you shave
+3.)
+Don’t let the water running while you shave.
+Fill up the sink with a bit of water and rinse out your razor while you shave.

-- Don’t pre-rinse dishes.
+5.)
+Don’t pre-rinse dishes.
 Scrape all food scraps into compost and fill up your dishwasher without pre-rinsing your dishes.
-Most modern dishwashers can handle it
+Most modern dishwashers can handle it.

-- Keep an eye on your electricity usage.
-Powerplants use thousand of litres of water to cool, if you ensure less electricity usage you indirectly decrease water usage.
+11).
+Keep an eye on your electricity usage.
+Powerplants use thousands of litres of water to cool, if you ensure less electricity usage you indirectly decrease water usage.

 12).
 Shop smart.
 All products need water to be produced.
 Don’t buy more than you need and be conscious of all other purchases.

 Let’s at least try and implement some of these and continue to do better!